bookofproofs/bookofproofs.github.io/_sources/history/19th-century/veblen.md

 * In it Veblen gave an axiom system based on point and order rather than on the traditional notions of point, line and plane.
 * During this period Veblen worked on putting his own thesis into a form for publication and A system of axioms for geometry  appeared as a 41 page paper in the Transactions of the American Mathematical Society  in 1904.
 * Leaving Chicago, Veblen taught mathematics at Princeton University from 1905 to 1932.
-* Veblen married Elizabeth Mary Dixon Richardson in 1908.
-* Veblen and his wife Elizabeth had no children.
 * Two years after his marriage, in 1910, Veblen was promoted to professor of mathematics at Princeton.
 * Veblen headed the Division of Experimental Ballistics which was the mathematical research facility at the Proving Ground.
 * Veblen was honoured by Princeton in 1926 when they named him Henry B Fine Professor of Mathematics.